System Design Space

 Open chapter

-This section is designed to move you from abstract pattern knowledge to deliberate engineering choice: what to apply in a concrete context, what value it creates, and which risks you accept up front.
+This section is meant to move you from recognizing design patterns to making deliberate architectural choices: what to use, what you gain from it, and which risks you accept in return.

 Why understanding multiple design approaches matters